 A126.
-When making assertions about the financial statements of public sector entities, in addition to those assertions set out in paragraph A124, management may often assert that transactions and events have been carried out in accordance with law, regulation or other authority.
-Such assertions may fall within the scope of the financial statement audit.
+When making assertions about the financial report of public sector entities, in addition to those assertions set out in paragraph A124, management or those charged with governance may often assert that transactions and events have been carried out in accordance with law, regulation or other authority.
+Such assertions may fall within the scope of the financial report audit.